Daniel Lawrence - Advanced Computer Science MSc

 This flexible course offers a largely free choice of modules from our range of Advanced Master's programmes.

-This degree is likely to appeal to you as a computing graduate whose interests span more than one specialism or if you want the freedom to explore a variety of advanced topics.
-Depending on the options chosen, this course can serve as a springboard for employment or research.
+Are you a computing graduate whose interests span more than one specialism?
+Do you want the freedom to explore a variety of advanced topics?
+This course can serve as a springboard for employment or research.

 Our world-leading researchers, in key areas such as cyber security, programming languages, computational intelligence and data science, earned us an outstanding result in the recent Research Excellence Framework (REF); an impressive 100% of our research was classified as either 'world-leading' or 'internationally excellent' for impact.